vedantchandra/wdtools/README.md

 **Read the Paper:** https://ui.adsabs.harvard.edu/abs/2020arXiv200711598C/abstract

-Example usage of wdtools to infer the temperature and surface gravity of a white dwarf from its spectrum:
+Example usage of wdtools to infer the temperature and surface gravity of a DA white dwarf from its spectrum:

 ``` python
 import sys